mbleigh/twitter-auth/README.markdown

 ### Controller Methods

-TwitterAuth provides some default controller methods that may be overridden in your +ApplicationController+ to behave differently.
+TwitterAuth provides some default controller methods that may be overridden in your `ApplicationController` to behave differently.

-* **authorization_failed:** called when Twitter authorization has failed during the process.
+* `authorization_failed(message)`: called when Twitter authorization has failed during the process.
 By default, simply redirects to the site root.
+* `authorization_succeeded`: called when Twitter authorization has completed successfully.
+By default, simply redirects to the site root.

-Copyright (c) 2009 (Michael Bleigh)[http://www.mbleigh.com] and (Intridea, Inc.)[http://www.intridea.com/], released under the MIT License
+Copyright (c) 2009 [Michael Bleigh](http://www.mbleigh.com) and [Intridea, Inc.](http://www.intridea.com/), released under the MIT License